When backpacking through Guatemala, one place you really must visit is the charming island of Flores.

 Read Also: Where To Stay In Flores, Guatemala

-It makes sense to start with perhaps the most famous Flores attraction, the Tikal ruins.
+It makes sense to start with perhaps the most famous Flores attraction, Tikal Ruins.
 These ruins are located in Tikal National Park, and are located roughly 1.5 hours from Flores.

 These famous Mayan ruins draw in thousands of tourists to the island every single month and it's not hard to see why!